nxskok/pasias/docs/04-one-sample-inference.md

 something wrong with it, you should say what it is and express your doubts.
 My guess is that you will think this distribution is skewed to the right.
 Most of my plots are saying that.
-\marginnote{The normal  quantile plot is rather interesting: it says that the uppermost  values are approximately normal, but the *smallest* eight or so  values are too bunched up to be normal.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">The normal  quantile plot is rather interesting: it says that the uppermost  values are approximately normal, but the *smallest* eight or so  values are too bunched up to be normal.
 That is, normality fails not  because of the long tail on the right, but the bunching on the  left.
-Still right-skewed, though.}
+Still right-skewed, though.</span>

 On the website where I got these data, they were using the data as an example for another test, precisely *because* they thought the